Silloky/PhotoUploader/README.md

 1. `git clone https://github.com/Silloky/PhotoUploader`
 2. `cd PhotoUploader`
 3. `docker build -t <yourusername> .`
-4. `cp ./docker/docker-compose.dev.example.yml ./docker-compose.yml`
+4. `cp ./docker/docker-compose.prod.example.yml ./docker-compose.yml`
-5. Customise the values in the `docker-compose` to fit your needs
+5. Customise the values in the `docker-compose.yml` to fit your needs
 6. `docker-compose up -d`

-Now if you edit the code in `/src` and reload the page, you'll see your edits !
+If you edit the code in `/src` and want to see your edits without rebuilding, use the `dev` example instead of `prod`.
+Reload the page, and you'll see your edits !

 ## Contributing